-What is the 'Patient Perspective’
+What is the 'Patient Perspective'?

-Patient Perspective has been designed as a solution to both those problems, the first being that the patient is given a genuine voice and the second being that their voice is heard across the full life cycle of their journey, encompassing not only their experience during treatment in or out of hospital but what their quality of life is like, what their rehabilitation entails and how effective it is, what their support networks are like, the extent of the financial impact, what their work situation is like, all of their journey.
+Patient Perspective has been designed as a solution to the dilemma of how to go about collecting this data, by giving the patient a genuine voice and having that voice heard across the full life cycle of their journey, encompassing not only their experience during treatment in or out of hospital but what their quality of life is like, what their rehabilitation entails and how effective it is, what their support networks are like, the extent of the financial impact, what their work situation is like, all of their journey.
 Additionally, the journey to diagnosis is very rarely documented, with Patient Perspective it is.

 If you are a brain tumour patient or carer you are invited to participate in the survey – an automatically generated report of your responses will be emailed to you immediately upon completion.
 It will provide you with a valuable record of your journey.